trambarhq/relaks-starwars-example-isomorphic/README.md

 ## Getting started

 To see the code running in debug mode, first clone this repository.
 In the working folder, run `npm install`.
-Once that's done, run `npm run watch` to rebuild the app with debugging enabled.
+Once that's done, run `npm run watch` to rebuild the code with debugging enabled.
 In a different terminal, run `node server/index.js`.
 Open a browser window and enter `http://localhost:8080/starwars/` as the location.
 To see the server-side code in debug mode, run `node --inspect server/index.js`.
 Open a Chrome window and navigate to `chrome://inspect/`.
 The server script to be listed under **Remote Target**.
 Click on it to enter the debugger.

 ## SSR and Relaks

-Conceptually, enabling SSR on an app using Relaks is very simple: We just need to wait for all promises returned by `renderAsync()` to be fulfilled.
+Conceptually, enabling SSR on a front-end using Relaks is very simple: We just need to wait for all promises returned by `renderAsync()` to be fulfilled.
 The [relaks-harvest](https://github.com/trambarhq/relaks-harvest) library is designed exactly for this task.
 Given a Preact `VNode`, `harvest()` will recursively call either `renderAsync()` or `render()`.
 Once everything is rendered, it asynchronously returns a tree containing only HTML and text nodes.
 This tree can then be passed to [preact-render-to-string](https://github.com/developit/preact-render-to-string).

 ## Adjustments to WebPack configuration